Body Piercing & Jewelry Glossary

 Piercing Gun: A spring-loaded device used to shoot a piercing stud through soft tissue.

 Piercing Needle: A needle specifically used to pierce a small hole in the flesh to allow jewelry to be passed through.

 Plug: Body jewelry that can be made of different materials that is placed in a stretched piercing, usually in an earlobe.

 Resorption: When a piercing has been poorly placed and it rubs against the bone and causes it to disintegrate over time.

 Retainer: Body jewelry that is clear or flesh colored.
 Retainers are used for keeping a piercing open but not noticeable.

 Ring Closing Pliers: Pliers that you use to reduce the gap in body jewelry, such as captive bead rings, without doing any damage to the jewelry.

 Ring Opening Pliers: Just the opposite of ring closing pliers these are designed for opening body jewelry.

-Rook: The piercing of the anti-helix, the cartilage area of the ear that is directly below the upper curve of the outer ear.
+Rook: The piercing of the anti-helix, which is the cartilage area of the ear that is directly below the upper curve of the outer ear.

 Septum: The central cartilage of the nose that divides the two nostrils.